Free Job Application Tracker Templates for Google Sheets

 Ready to build a job application tracker template in Google Sheets yourself?
 Follow the steps below to get started:

-- Set up reminders: Integrate your Google Sheets calendar to set up reminders or use formulas to highlight job applications that require follow-up
+• Set up reminders: Integrate your Google Sheets calendar to set up reminders or use formulas to highlight job applications that require follow-up.

-What should you include in a job search tracker template?
+Which essential columns should you include in a job search tracker template?

 If needed, you can include optional columns that are nice-to-haves but not strictly necessary, like: